Voluntary Liquidation of Company

 Looking for bankruptcy professionals in Gurgaon?
-MUDS is here to help you with the finest services from best bankruptcy professionals in Gurgaon.
+MUDS is here to help you with the finest services from the best bankruptcy professionals in Gurgaon.

 A company comes into existence through the legal process of incorporation but the process of liquidation makes that existence come to an end.
 The winding-up of a corporate entity at the instance of its members is known as Voluntary Liquidation.
-The main purpose of the voluntary liquidation is to minimize the mediation of court and to enable the members and creditors to settle their affairs among themselves.
+The main purpose of voluntary liquidation is to minimize the mediation of court and to enable the members and creditors to settle their affairs among themselves.
 The eligibility to enforce voluntary liquidation lies only with a solvent company.
 Other than voluntary liquidation, a company can opt for the FTE (Fast Track Exit) mode, which is striking off the name/deregistration of a company from the Register of Companies u/s 560 of the Companies Act, 1956.

 Procedure:- Then and Now

 Preceding the recent notifications, voluntary liquidation was administered by the provisions of the Companies Act, 1956 (1956 Act) as neither the Code nor the relevant sections of the Companies Act, 2013 (2013 Act) were in force.
 Section 20 and 38 of the 1956 Act and 2013 Act respectively handled the voluntary liquidation.
 Under the 1956 Act, the procedure of voluntary liquidation was divided into two categories namely, creditors’ voluntary winding up and members’ voluntary winding up.